 Courses of 24 hours duration count as 3 units and are examined by 3-hour papers.
 Courses of 16 hours duration count as 2 units and are examined by 2-hour papers.
 Students may write one essay which counts as 3 units.
-Students may take up to 19 units for examination.
+Students may take up to 19 units for examination, with a maximum of 16 units from examination papers on lecture courses.

-Each paper is set and marked by an assessor.
+Each paper and essay is set and marked by an Assessor.
 They award marks out of a maximum of 100 and in addition assign a 'quality mark'.
 This will usually be a straight reflection of the numerical mark in accordance with the table below.
-The minimum performance deserving of a distinction is associated with $\alpha$ -, while the minimum performance deserving of a pass is associated with $\beta$ -.
+The minimum performance deserving of a distinction is associated with α -, while the minimum performance deserving of a pass is associated with β -.

-However, if the assessor feels that the quality of a candidate's work is not properly represented by the numerical mark, then the quality mark will reflect this.
-When there is a discrepancy between the numerical and quality mark this must be explained in a note to examiners.
+However, if the Assessor feels that the quality of a candidate's work is not properly represented by the numerical mark, then the quality mark will reflect this.
+When there is a discrepancy between the numerical and quality mark this must be explained in a note to Examiners.

-In addition, assessors may make comments about the nature of the performance of individual candidates and about the overall difficulty of the paper.
+In addition, Assessors may make comments about the nature of the performance of individual candidates and about the overall difficulty of the paper.

-The Faculty's Transcript given to each successful candidate includes the numerical mark and quality mark for each paper.
+The Faculty provides a Transcript to each successful candidate soon after the results are announced, giving the numerical mark and quality mark for each paper and for the essay.

 On each written paper the number of questions for which credit may be obtained may be restricted.
-If a candidate submits more attempts than are allowed for credit in the rubric then assessors will mark all attempts and the candidate is given credit only for the best attempts consistent with the rubric.
+If a candidate submits more attempts than are allowed for credit in the rubric then Assessors will mark all attempts and the candidate is given credit only for the best attempts consistent with the rubric.
 This policy is intended to deal with candidates who accidentally attempt too many questions: it is clearly not in candidates' best interests to spend time tackling extra questions for which they will receive no credit.